steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Add silent mode for StopWatch.

     Refactor Logger to accept an optional named indent level.

-    Swap logColoreMessage parameters for consistency.
+    Replace gaussian_filter with relief.gaussian_filter.

     Exceptions are hidden in Python extensions.

-    Can the image array be shifted by the "background value" to allow optimization?
-        Skip the lookup of the gaussian kernel elemeent and the multiplication.
-        This applies only to the algorithms that use a true gaussian function.

     What is the optimal size of the kernel radius?
         The article uses a radius of 10.
         GaussianKernel::Radius returns 11.

     How many passes are required for GaussianBoxBlur?

     Add an "Experiment" module to Explorer to isolate test code.
-    How can the Workbench images be labeled?

     Test asymmetric arrays.

     Optimizations